Homeland season 7

 The seventh season of the American television drama series Homeland premiered on February 11, 2018, and concluded on April 29, 2018, on Showtime, consisting of 12 episodes.
 The series started as a loosely based variation of the two-season run of the Israeli television series Hatufim (חטופים; English: Prisoners of War) created by Gideon Raff and is developed for American television by Howard Gordon and Alex Gansa.

 Plot

 Carrie has left her job in the White House and is living with her sister Maggie.
-She takes on the Keane administration to secure the release of the 200 members of the intelligence community who were arrested under President Keane's orders the previous season.
+She takes on the Keane administration to secure the release of the 200 members of the intelligence community who were arrested under President Keane's orders the previous season, only to discover a much wider conspiracy against the President.

 Cast and characters

 Main

 Claire Danes, Mandy Patinkin (left to right) portray lead roles Carrie Mathison and Saul Berenson, respectively.

 Maury Sterling, Jake Weber and Costa Ronin (left to right) portray Max Piotrowski, Brett O'Keefe and Yevgeny Gromov, respectively.